Chart Color Schemes

 Cloncurry is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Cloncurry, as per the latest Census evaluation, 80.7% of dwellings were houses, with the remaining 19.4% being other types such as semi-detached homes, apartments, and 'other' dwellings.
-This is compared to Non-Metro Queensland's figures of 76.4% houses and 23.6% other dwellings.
-Home ownership in Cloncurry stood at 25.6%, with the rest being mortgaged (24.1%) or rented (50.3%).
-The median monthly mortgage repayment was $1,200, below Non-Metro Queensland's average of $1,655.
-The median weekly rent in Cloncurry was $240, compared to Non-Metro Queensland's $345.
-Nationally, Cloncurry's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+In Cloncurry, as per the latest Census evaluation, 80.7% of dwellings were houses, with the remaining 19.4% comprising semi-detached homes, apartments, and other dwelling types.
+This is compared to Regional Queensland's figures of 76.4% houses and 23.6% other dwellings.
+Home ownership in Cloncurry stood at 25.6%, with mortgaged properties at 24.1% and rented dwellings at 50.3%.
+The median monthly mortgage repayment in the area was $1,200, lower than Regional Queensland's average of $1,655.
+The median weekly rent in Cloncurry was recorded as $240, compared to Regional Queensland's $345.
+Nationally, Cloncurry's mortgage repayments were significantly lower than the Australian average of $1,863, with rents substantially below the national figure of $375.

 Frequently Asked Questions - Housing